 “There was a political and social context to the classroom,” Diana Caballero explains, in reference to the education system in New York City during the 1960s and 70s.
 As a teacher, she and her colleagues were on the frontlines of the struggle for bilingual and multicultural education.

 Dr. Nieto, for example, began her long career at P.S.
-25, thus inaugurating the first bilingual program in New York City and second in the United States (the first was in Miami-Dade county).
+25, which inaugurated the first bilingual program in New York City and second in the United States (the first was in Miami-Dade county).
 This year marks the 50th anniversary of the school.
-There, she quickly began to see social justice as an inevitable component of her work.
-She had wanted Dr. Nieto decided to become a teacher at the age of six.
+There, Dr. Nieto, who at the age of six decided that she would become a teacher, quickly began to see social justice as an inevitable component of her work.
 “Teachers were smart, in charge, powerful,” said Nieto.
 “I loved learning and I wanted to be in that world.”
 Her first language, however, had not been English, which she did not know upon entering school; nor was she given much support to improve her fluency.
-She also recalls being discouraged from speaking Spanish in the classroom as a young student.
+These were the days of 'sink or swim' for non-English speaking students.
+Dr. Nieto also recalls being discouraged from speaking Spanish in the classroom as a young student.

 Caballero, too, was prohibited from speaking Spanish.
-She said that as a child, she had been made to feel like less than her peers.
+As a child, she had been made to feel like less than her peers.
 In turn, she became ashamed of her family, identifying as Spanish, a broader term, rather than as Puerto Rican.
-Denigration as schoolchildren was a common theme among the four panelists.
-As a result, Caballero later decided to speak Spanish to the students in her classroom.
-Many of the kids were from countries like El Salvador and the Dominican Republic, in addition to Puerto Rico.
+Denigration from their teachers and peers was a common theme among the four panelists.
+Caballero would later decide to speak Spanish to the students in her classroom, many of which were from countries like El Salvador and the Dominican Republic, in addition to Puerto Rico.
 “I wasn’t going to let their cultural identity be stripped from them,” she says.

-For Reyes, his Puerto Rican identity did not figure into his education.
-Even while at Middlebury College studying for a Masters degree in Spanish Literature, only Puerto Rican poet Luis Pales Matos was included as part of the curriculum---a token writer chosen for his Afro-Antillano poetry.
+For Reyes, his Puerto Rican identity was reflected much in his education.
+Even while at Middlebury College studying for a Masters degree in Spanish Literature, only Puerto Rican poet Luis Pales Matos was included as part of the curriculum—a token writer chosen for his Afro-Antillano poetry.
 Reyes was, however, influenced greatly by his experiences in Catholic schools run by the De La Salle Brothers, later becoming a member of their order and teaching Spanish at Paramus Catholic High School for four years.
 Still, Reyes views education “as a form of liberation,” drawing upon his experience with Liberation Theology.

 When asked about the future of bilingual education, the panelists saw parallels to their own struggle, as well as an ever-present ebb and flow to the movement.
-Like the 60s and 70s, we are currently in the midst of another era of social upheaval, which may bring about the kind of change for which educators like Reyes, Nieto, Caballero, and Mercado, were responsible.
+Like the 60s and 70s, we are currently in the midst of another era of social upheaval, which may bring about the kind of change for which educators like Reyes, Nieto, Caballero, and Mercado, were took part in and helped to foster.

 Dr. Nieto also finds hope in the many young educators she meets, many of them from backgrounds she did not encounter in the past.
 They are the future, a future, in part, made possible by a generation of Puerto Rican educators still deeply involved in the struggle.